Forum Gallery Shop Sponsors Directory

 Location: Driving along in my automobile

 So long as you avoid thorny bushes and low hanging pine trees you will be OK, but don't expect to come off the track unscathed - you WILL get scratches even if they are very fine.
 If it is very muddy then hose all the car off really well before you even think about detergent and sponges as mud can do really nasty deep scratches if you don't rinse it all off.
-A Carbon Footprint is the mark a lump of coal makes when it's dropped on the ground.
+2020 Pangea Green 1st Edition D240 New Defender 110 is here and loving it

 Post #150035 Sat Dec 29 2007 4:39pm